ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 #### Partitions

 **Nodes with the same hardware configuration are grouped into partitions**.
 You specify a partition using `--partition` SLURM directive in your job script (or at the command line when submitting an interactive job) in order for your job to run on the appropriate type of node.
-On Alpine nodes are also grouped by institution.
-You need to include your institutions suffix in order to request the required nodes.

 > **Note:** GPU nodes require the additional `--gres` directive (see next section).